m-mcqueen/Incentive-Impact-Tool/README.md

 * Inputs
   - Only the modes that were "included" using the button in the app are reported
   - If presets were used, they are reported, along with their descriptions and links to the sources for the data.

+## intro_text.html
+This file is called by the ui on startup to display as a popup welcome message to the user.

 ## Incentive Impact Tool.Rproj
 The R project file, useful to open when editing any R file.